zhihuammu/ODE-book/chaps/pre/chapX_1_definition.md

     - **Partial Differential Equation (PDE)**

-        An equation involving partial derivatives of one or more unknown functions of two or more independent variables is called a partial differential equation (PDE).
+        An equation involving partial derivatives of one or more unknown functions of two or more independent variables is called a {index}`partial differential equation` (PDE).

         ```{prf:example}
         The following equations are partial differential equations: